 Each project has a maximum budget of $50,000 and receives project support from the Caring Wisely team.
 A key feature of the program is the partnership between project teams, the Caring Wisely team, and the Caring Wisely Steering Committee (comprised of executive health systems leaders in quality, operations, finance, and information technology).

-We have collected more than 65 ideas and 20 full project proposals in each of the first 3 years of the program, via UCSF Open Proposals: a web-based platform enabling transparent and collaborative proposal development.
+We have collected more than 137 ideas and 31 full project proposals in each of the first 4 years of the program, via UCSF Open Proposals: a web-based platform enabling transparent and collaborative proposal development.
 Each year, 2-3 projects have been chosen for implementation.
-Early results show notable decreases for target groups in blood transfusions, nebulizer treatments, and operating room supply costs, and overuse of antibiotics in newborns.
+Early results show notable decreases for target groups in blood transfusions, nebulizer treatments, operating room supply costs, and overuse of antibiotics in newborns.

 Caring Wisely™ Resources